microsoft/fast/specs/anchored-region/anchored-region.md

 The dimensions of the anchored region will match the dimensions of the content unless scaling is enabled on a particular axis (verticalscalingenabled & horizontalscalingenabled) in which case it will fill all available space between the anchor and viewport.

+The component allows users to set a "Positioning Mode" on each axis which defines how the component will behave:
+- 'uncontrolled':  The anchored region will appear as it normally would in document flow.
+- 'locktodefault': The anchored region will always be placed in the specified default position regardless of available space.
+For example a menu that always opens upwards.
+- 'dynamic': The anchored region is placed relative to the anchor element based on how much space is available between it and the viewport.
+For example a menu that opens opens upwards when it is near the bottom of the page, and downwards when near the top.
+- 'onetime': As the 'dynamic' option, but position is not changed after initial placement.

 ### API

 *Component name:*
 - `fast-anchored-region`

 *Attributes:*
-- anchorId - The html id of the HTMLElement used as the anchor around which the positioning region is placed.
+- anchor - The html id of the HTMLElement used as the anchor around which the positioning region is placed.
 This must be set for the component's positioning logic to be active.

-- viewportId - The html id of the HTMLElement used as the viewport the component uses to determine available layout space around the anchor element.
+- viewport - The html id of the HTMLElement used as the viewport the component uses to determine available layout space around the anchor element.
 If unset the immediate parent element of the positioner is used.

 - horizontalPositioningMode - Can be 'uncontrolled', 'locktodefault', 'dynamic' or 'onetime'.
 Default is 'uncontrolled'.
-- horizontalDefaultPosition - Can be 'left', 'right' or 'unset'.
+- horizontalDefaultPosition - Can be 'start', 'end', 'left', 'right' or 'unset'.
 Default is 'unset'
 - horizontalInset - Boolean that indicates whether the region should overlap the anchor on the horizontal axis.
 Default is false which places the region adjacent to the anchor element.
 - horizontalThreshold - Numeric value that defines how small in pixels the region must be to the edge of the viewport to switch to the opposite side of the anchor.
 The component favors the default position until this value is crossed.
 When there is not enough space on either side or the value is unset the side with the most space is chosen.
 - horizontalScalingEnabled - The region is sized from code to match available space, in other scenarios the region gets sized via content size.